sRonk/OracleCloudPlatform-Bash-Script/README.md

-# OracleCloudPlatform-Instance-extraction
+🚀 # Oracle Cloud Platform - Bash Scripts
-Bash script for OCI to extract the list of the running instance and send it via email
+A simple list of bash scripts for OCI